 - Pumpkin: Pumpkin doesn’t bother cats or dogs.
 You might even add it to their food now and then.
 But a carved pumpkin that’s been sitting on the porch for a while?
 It’s starting to mold You don’t want anyone chewing on that.

 Be smart about your decoration choices and placement.
 Keep items out of the reach of your pets.
 Or, better yet, swap out your usual decor for pet-friendly options.
-You can create a haunted house out of cardboard for your cat to enjoy.
+There are several reasons why cats love cardboard boxes so much, which is why it’d be a good idea to create a haunted house out of it for your cat to enjoy.
 Use paper to make your spiderwebs.
 They may not look the same, but it’ll ensure your pet’s safety.

 Ghouls and goblins